michael-sumner/go-make-things/content/articles/2017/2017-09-04-knowing-what-to-focus-on.md

 Rather than trying to learn all the new things that come out, I dig into new tools if and when I need them.
 This is a trick I picked up from <a href="http://www.sarasoueidan.com/">Sara Soueidan</a>.

-For example, CSS grids and flexbox are old news at this point, but I still don't know how to use them.
-Old fashion floating div grids have served me "good enough" for the designs I've implemented, so the gains from using the newer technology aren't worth the time and stress spent trying to grok it.
+For example, CSS grids and flexbox are old news at this point, but I didn't learn how to use them until recently.
+Old fashion floating div grids had served me "good enough" for the designs I'd implemented, so the gains from using the newer technology weren't worth the time and stress spent trying to grok it.

 Same goes for Fetch instead of XHR for Ajax in the JavaScript world.